theNewDynamic/thenewdynamic.org/_links/building-a-static-cms.md

 source:
 link: http://carrot.is/coding/static_cms
 tool:
-  - Contentful
+  - contentful
-  - Roots
+  - roots
-  - Netlify
+  - netlify
 ---
 We ended up finding two great services, Contentful and Netlify, that worked well with our current toolset to achieve the Holy Grail: a static CMS.